PixievoltNo1/Magic-Puddle/README.md

 # Recommended build method: Remix on Glitch

 If you're reading this on Glitch, you're already all set up to work on the code and have it automatically built for you - have fun!
+Be sure to reload your preview after making changes.

-If not, [this link](https://glitch.com/edit/#!/remix/magic-puddle) opens a new Glitch project ready to edit.
+If you're not on Glitch, [this link](https://glitch.com/edit/#!/remix/magic-puddle) opens a new Glitch project ready to edit.

 # Setting up a local build